Huey-Magoos-IT/magooos-site/guides/IMPLEMENTATION_GUIDE_GROUPS.md

 Create a new file `client/src/app/groups/page.tsx` with:

-- Admin view: List of all groups with creation and editing capabilities
+- Admin view: List of all groups with creation and editing capabilities using `GroupCard/index.tsx`
 - LocationAdmin view: Only shows their assigned group
 - Group creation/editing dialog with location selection
-- Group assignment dialog for assigning groups to LocationAdmin users
+- Group assignment dialog for assigning groups to LocationAdmin users, including `ModalCreateLocationUser/index.tsx` for location user creation

 ### 3.4 Update Sidebar